Arrival and Cascata

 Check out and return to Harry Reid International, a 10-to-15-minute drive.
 The airport's proximity to the Strip makes morning departures straightforward.

 A rental car is necessary for both course days.
 Cascata is 30 minutes southeast in Boulder City, and Paiute is 35 to 40 minutes northwest on tribal land.
-The drives are in opposite directions from the Strip, which is why the itinerary places them on separate days rather than attempting a 36-hole day that would involve 90 minutes of combined driving between courses.
+The drives are in opposite directions from the Strip, which is why this itinerary places them on separate days rather than attempting a 36-hole day that would involve 90 minutes of combined driving between courses.
 Strip hotel self-parking runs $18 to $25 per day, with valet at $35 to $45.
-For visitors arriving on a Friday, booking the Wolf Course for Saturday adds $40 to the green fee over the weekday rate.
-The optimal scheduling for this itinerary places Cascata on a weekday arrival day and Wolf on the following morning, departing on the third day.
+For Friday arrivals, booking the Wolf Course for Saturday adds $40 to the green fee over the weekday rate.
+The optimal scheduling places Cascata on a weekday arrival day and Wolf on the following morning, with departure on the third day.
 Peak season is March through April and October, when temperatures sit in the 70s and 80s and both courses are in their best condition.